Joseph LaDou

 LaDou was founding editor-in-chief of the International Journal of Occupational and Environmental Health, serving in that capacity from 1992 to 2005.
 During the same years, LaDou was director of UCSF's International Center for Occupational Medicine.

 Career

 From 1983 to 2002, in addition to his other responsibilities, LaDou was the director to "Advances in Occupational and Environmental Medicine", a continuing medical education course that trained more than 3,000 physicians (500 from developing countries) in occupational medicine.

-LaDou's study of the global migration of hazardous industries has led to efforts to control occupational and environmental hazards.
-As one example, his study of asbestos in developing countries led to a call for an international ban on asbestos mining and use in commercial products.
+LaDou's study of the global migration of hazardous industries led to efforts to control occupational and environmental hazards.
+As one example, his study of asbestos in developing countries (LaDou, 2004) led to a call for an international ban on asbestos mining and use in commercial products.

-Currently, LaDou is Clinical Professor Emeritus at UCSF.
+Following retirement, LaDou was Professor Emeritus of Medicine at UCSF.

+LaDou died on November 10, 2023, at the age of 85.